ikkez/F3-Sugar/Cortex/readme.md

 ### Let's get it rolling

-If you are familar with F3's own Data-Mappers, you already know all about the basic CRUD operations you can also do with Cortex, as it implements the ActiveRecord [Cursor Class](http://fatfreeframework.com/cursor) with all its methods.
+If you are familiar with F3's own Data-Mappers, you already know all about the basic CRUD operations you can also do with Cortex too.
+It implements the ActiveRecord [Cursor Class](http://fatfreeframework.com/cursor) with all its methods.
 So it's that easy:

 ```php
 $user = new \DB\Cortex($db, 'users');